Bamboo Tiny House Earthship Internships…

 Applications NOW OPEN!

-Through assisting us onsite in our tiny house bamboo and recycled material project build in Seminyak/ Denpasar, you will receive a comprehensive orientation to the world of bamboo.
+Through assisting us onsite in our tiny house bamboo and recycled material project (Earthship) in Bali, you will receive a comprehensive orientation to the world of bamboo.
 From sourcing bamboo, to treatment of bamboo and construction design and techniques, using tools, making measurements and cutting, joining and carving bamboo… You will have the hands-on experience and develop confidence around the basic concepts and techniques of working practically with bamboo, earth and recycled materials.

 Bamboo Creative Workshop VIP Internship 1 week package